kan-sky/carrotpilot/README.md

 **APILOT UI: APM, APILOT feature**
   - You can experience a variety of APILOT UIs using APM.
+  - Path UI: When long control is turned off or on, and depending on whether it's in lane mode or laneless mode, it's possible to specify different shapes and colors for the path.
+Above all, the moving path shape looks cool.
+  - Debug plotting: It's a plotting tool for tuning long control and steering control.

 **APILOT Traffic Stop/Go Mode: APILOT feature**
   - If you turn off the ConditionalExperimental Setting in FrogPilot, you can experience the APILOT Traffic Stop/Go Mode in CarrotPilot.